 Symbol is a method of falsifying the Formless Reality

-Baabaa Nanak reminds the priest (Pujaaree) that there is no sacred “thread” for the sense-organs (which can control their appetite).
-Further Baabaa Nanak tells the priest that you put the sacred “thread” on others but you yourself (i.e., your own sense-organs) wander about without it!
+Baabaa Nanak reminds the priest (Pujaaree system) that there is no sacred “thread” for the sense-organs that can free one from sense-slavery.
+Further Baabaa Nanak tells the priest that you put the sacred “thread” on others but you yourself (i.e., your own sense-organs and mind) wander about without it!

-Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!
+Clearly, it is as Baabaa Nanak is telling the priest (Pujaaree groups) not to bring ANY symbols in, because symbols is a method of falsifying the Formless Reality!
+It’s the mind that commits demerits or makes mistakes, not the body-frame.
+In nutshell, to say it in simple Punjabi: ਪੁੱਠੇ ਕੰਮ ਬੰਦੇ ਦਾ ਮਨ ਕਰਦਾ ਹੈ ਪਰ ਉਹ ਸਜਾ ਸਰੀਰ ਨੂੰ ਦੇ ਰਿਹਾ ਹੈ!!!!!

-The Gurbani reminds us that the Divine Principle has no form-shape-color.
-As such, the Divine is not only beyond the religious paraphernalia but also beyond the grip of any scriptures (religious Granths), and so on!
+The Gurbani reminds us that the Divine Principle (Universal Energy, Hukam, Kudrat, Source, Mool, ਰੱਬ…) has no form-shape-color.
+As such, the Divine is not only beyond the religious paraphernalia but also beyond the grip of any scriptures (religious Granths), etc.!
+The mind is also without form-shape-color!

 - ਰੂਪੁ ਨ ਰੇਖ ਨ ਰੰਗੁ ਕਿਛੁ ਤ੍ਰਿਹੁ ਗੁਣ ਤੇ ਪ੍ਰਭ ਭਿੰਨ ॥: (“Prabh”) has no form, no shape, no color; “Prabh” is beyond these three worldly qualities (sggs 283).